My favorites | Sign in

 • unambiguous language definition

-To get a partial feeling for Subscript programming, you could try out Scriptic.
+To get a feeling for programming with the SubScript syntax, you could try out the predecessor language Scriptic.
 An installation guide and student assignments are available at the Scriptic Wiki.

 André van Delft